symblai/symbl-docs/management-api/trackers/get-tracker.md

 ```Content-Type	``` | Yes | `application/json`
 ```x-api-key``` | No | DEPRECATED.
 The JWT token you get from our [authentication process](/docs/developer-tools/authentication).

-### Request Query Parameter
+### Request Parameter

-The following request parameter (query-param) is accepted in the URI.
-`trackerId`- The unique identifier of the Tracker to be fetched.
+The `trackerId`- the unique identifier of the Tracker to be fetched is accepted as a request parameter (path-param) in the URI.

 ### Response Body